-Grades 9
+Grades 9 ONE SEMESTER

 Computer and Career Awareness will introduce students to potential careers in varies career clusters.
 Students will complete self-assessments regarding their interests, aptitudes, and abilities and research their potential careers.
 Following an initial review of keyboarding skills, students will be introduced to Microsoft 365 Word, Excel, and PowerPoint.
 Students will use the Microsoft 365 to complete projects that integrate the information learned about the various career clusters.
 This course is required by all freshmen.
-(Satisfies the computer technology and career portion of the graduation project requirements)
+(Satisfies the computer technology requirements)

-6285 MICROSOFT OFFICE CERTIFICATION
+MICROSOFT OFFICE CERTIFICATION 6285

-Prerequisite: Must pass Computer & Career Awareness Weighting: 15%
+PPC: 6 Grades 10-12 FULL YEAR Prerequisite: Must pass Computer & Career Awareness CREDIT: 1.0

 Microsoft Office Certification will provide students to proficiently use basic and advanced applications of Microsoft Word, PowerPoint, and Excel.
-This course will be a preparation for Microsoft Office\ Specialist (MOS) certification for Microsoft Office upon completion.
+This course will be a preparation for Microsoft Office Specialist (MOS) certification for Microsoft Office upon completion.
 The purpose of this course is to prepare students to qualify for entry-level positions in the business/office sector and prepare students for college courses in a computer related field.
 (Satisfies the computer technology requirements)